-I have seen Michelle Williams in other movie roles and no idea that she could sing so well.
-From beginning to end, “The Greatest Showman” was a rags to riches story with a twist of old time feel good entertainment.
+I have seen Michelle Williams in other movie roles and had no idea that she could sing so well.
+From beginning to end, “The Greatest Showman” was a rags-to-riches story with a twist of old-time feel-good entertainment.
 A definite “Thumbs Up – Anne Movie”.
 I am looking forward to watching it again and then buying the motion picture soundtrack, too.
 So, if you want a movie to enjoy and one that entertains, I recommend “The Greatest Showman”, in theaters now!
 It will be released on Blu-Ray this coming Spring.
 You can pre-order it now!